ESL Speaking

 #7: Contractions Songs and Chants

 When I teach kids, I love to include some songs and chants in my classes.
 I’m not musical, so YouTube is my go-to resource.
 There is a song or chant for just about any topic, including contractions.
-Here’s just one of them to consider using in class:

 #8: Contractions Puzzle Finder Game

 I often use this puzzle finder game as a kind of icebreaker activity.
-However, it can also work well as a first introduction to contractions.
+However, it can also work well as a first introduction to this concept.
 Use two puzzle pieces that fit together and on one piece is the long form of the word(s) and then the other one has the shorter form of it.

 Students have to mingle with each other to find their matches by only speaking.
 Once they think they found a match, they can try and see if the puzzle pieces fit together.
 Have a look here: